jussitohka/mrihistology/README.md

 # mrihistology
-Histologic assessment of in vivo diffusion tensor imaging after status epilepticus in rats The code for the paper Histologic assessment of in vivo diffusion tensor imaging after status epilepticus in rats
+Histopathological modelling based on in vivo diffusion tensor imaging during experimental epileptogenesis The code for the paper Histopathological modelling based on in vivo diffusion tensor imaging during experimental epileptogenesis